128technology/docs/docs/intro_system_reqs.md

 - Separate the management interface, which is used for inter-component communication and out-of-band management, from the forwarding plane interfaces.
 - Reserve a minimum of two network interfaces for production traffic.
 - Depending on your environment, set the 128T router node portgroup to either promiscuous or bridged mode when supporting one or more redundant interfaces.
 (For example, when you are defining and configuring a MAC address for each redundant interface.)
 For VMware ESXi, the portgroup mode should be set to _promiscuous_.
 For KVM libvirt, the portgroupo mode should be set to _bridged_.
 For more information, refer to the [High Availability](config_ha.md) guide.

+## Next Steps
+Once you have identified the platform best suited for your needs, please refer to the [128T Software Installation Guide](intro_installation.md) for information about the install process.